vbillys/writing/IROSPaper.md

 online.
 Hence, it could work on large outdoor areas as well as indoor.

 The pursuit controller makes use of the target given by the tracker.
+Fig. \ref{fig_pursuit_controller} shows the variables used in the pursuit controller.
 First the coordinate of the target person is transformed into a polar coordinate with range $R_P$, and angle $\theta_{Bn}$ with respect to the robot heading.
 To determine the angle $\theta_{BP}$